RevengerWizard/teascript/README.md

 You can try it now [inside your browser](https://revengerwizard.github.io/wasm-tea)

+> [!NOTE]
+> Teascript is in active development
+> The API and language features may change without notice until version 1.0

 ## Building

 Teascript doesn't have any external dependencies, you'll need just gcc and make